inspirezonetech/Calculator-Challenge-Inspirezone/AravindHari/README.md

 # Calculator App by Aravind
-A simple calculator made with Flask and JavaScript.
+A simple calculator made with Flask and jQuery.

 ## Versions